Best Ice Climbing Boots: How to Choose and Our Top 8 Picks

 Double boots offer the greatest warmth but are typically more expensive than single boots

-All of the options on our list are made with either leather or synthetic materials.
+The type of material used impacts the durability and flexibility of your boots.
+All options on our list are made with either leather or synthetic materials, but there are also models made from plastic.

 Leather boots like the Nepal Cube and Mont Blanc Pro trump synthetics like the Phantom Tech in durability, but lose out on agility, mainly because of leather’s bulkiness and tendency to absorb water, which can add a hefty whack of weight to your feet.